rebooting/sftp-rootless-container/README.md

     volumes in separate directories inside the user's home directory (/home/user/**mounted-directory**) or just mount the whole **/home** directory.
-    Just remember that the users can't create new files directly under their own home directory, so make sure there are at least one subdirectory if you want them to upload files.
+    Just remember that the users can't create new files directly under their own home directory, so make sure there are at least one subdirectory if youq want them to upload files.
   - For consistent server fingerprint, mount your own host keys (i.e. `/etc/ssh/ssh_host_*`)